Cyprus in a nutshell…

 Outside Larnaca town await beautiful villages scattered across the hilltops where the local church, coffee shop and bakery remain the stopping points of the community’s daily routine.
 Our day tours are an insight into the life of villages such as Lefkara, Skarinou and Kato Drys.
 This region is commonly known for its lace and silver handicrafts, also boasting little workshops of culinary excellence.
 You’ll experience beautifully restored buildings that defy the passage of time and journey into side streets which will introduce you to stunning guesthouses, museums and eateries.

 Famagusta District Villages

 Large stretches of potato fields, prickly pear bushes and bales of hay are the main features of this part of the island.
 It is also the centre for jaw-dropping beaches and endless coastlines of luxurious hotels, restaurants and cafes to spend the day.
 Here you can also discover a society that remains close to nature and family ties, which is why its level of hospitality is so overwhelming.
 Discover villages where agriculture is booming and the community spirit is at its most heartwarming.

-With a recorded history dating back to the Neolithic era and an unrivalled panorama of picturesque landscape and stunning beaches, Paphos is top of the list for many visitors to Cyprus.
+With its history dating back to the Neolithic era and its unrivalled panorama of picturesque landscape and stunning beaches, Paphos is a must-see!
 It is home to several UNESCO heritage sites thanks to its spectacular ancient ruins, including beautifully preserved mosaics.
 Further afield along the coast and into the mountains you will find a stunning backdrop that surrounds Paphos town.
 Explore Akamas peninsula with its countless species of endemic plants and unusual geography or drive along the many bays, coves and beaches that wrap the area in dark blue ribbon.